mcgregorsa/osticket-prereqs/README.md

 <h3>Virtual Machine creation and Remote Connection</h3>

 - Create a virtual machine (osticket-vm) with at least 2vcpus with default settings.
-  - Choose a usename and password.
+  - Choose a username and password.
 - Open a Remote Desktop Connection to the vm.
-  - Paste the public IP into Remote Desktop and sign in with credentials.
+  - Paste the public IP into Remote Desktop and sign in with your credentials.
 - Note: All subsequent work takes place within the created virtual machine (osticket-vm).

 <p>